 This job aid instructs staff members on the process of block enrollment, commonly thought of as a batch process.

-Best Practices for Block Enrollment use are the following TWO cases:
+Best Practices for using Block Enrollment are the following:

-- to directly Enroll a group of students into a class or a block of classes
+- Directly Enrolling or Swapping a group of students into a class or a block of classes

 Block Enrollment can be used for single or multiple groups of classes.
-This means that you can block-add or block-drop (or make other changes) a group of students for multiple classes.
+This means that you can block-add or block-swap a group of students for multiple classes.
 However, if the group of classes or the group of students are different, than the process must be repeated per each Class Block + Student Block.

 There are three steps for processing Block Enrollment:

 - Create Class Block

 - Block Enroll Merge

 - From the Main Menu, navigate to: Records and Enrollment > Enroll Students > Block Enrollment > Create Class Block.